AankTia/development-cheatsheet/Tutorial/Building-a-CRUD-Web-Application-with-React-and-SQLite.md

 6. Implementing pagination for large datasets
 7. Using a more sophisticated state management solution (like Redux or Context API) for complex applications

-This completes your basic CRUD application with React and SQLite!